rpm-software-management/dnf/doc/api_cli.rst

     .. attribute:: success_exit_status

       The return status of the DNF command on success.
 Defaults to ``0``.

-.. module:: dnf.cli

-:mod:`dnf.cli` is a part of DNF that contains code handling the command line tasks for DNF, like for instance ``dnf install emacs``, and outputs the results to the terminal.
-It is usually of no interest for DNF extension applications, but some parts of it described here can be used by the :doc:`api_plugins` to hook up custom commands.

 .. class:: Command

   Base class of every DNF command.